A Lagrangian Approach to Optimal Randomization: Conclusion

 \section{Conclusion}

-In this paper, we develop a new method to compute lottery solutions in non-convex economies.
-Using a Lagrangian framework and iteratively decoupling optimization and complementary slackness conditions, our method provides a computationally efficient and memory-scalable approach to these high-dimensional problems.
-This allows us to analyze models of private information that were previously intractable due to the limitations of traditional linear programming methods.
+In this paper, we develop a new method to compute optimal randomization solutions in non-convex economies.
+Using a Lagrangian framework and iteratively decoupling optimization and complementary slackness conditions, our method provides a computationally efficient and memory-scalable approach to high-dimensional problems.
+Because non-convexities arise pervasively in economic theory, the method has broad potential applications.
+There is a large literature that examines problems with asymmetric information in a dynamic setting (see, e.g. \cite{fernandes2000recursive}, \cite{cole2001efficient}).
+These environments typically feature non-convex incentive constraints over continuation promises, making global computation particularly challenging. \citet{shen2025recursive} extends our approach to recursive contracts and proposes a general method for dynamic problems that directly addresses the long-standing critique that recursive contracts can mishandle non-convexities.

 \onehalfspacing